tocular/football-odds/README.md

-# Nostrus

-Football betting model using Dixon-Coles + GBM ensemble for match prediction.
+# Football betting model using Dixon-Coles + GBM ensemble for match prediction.

 DISCLAIMER: This model will absolutely NOT make you money.